Different Types of Skype Scams and How to Avoid Them

 2. Malware

-Malware scams are from scammers who pretend to be potential employers or government authorities that may want to communicate via Skype.
+Malware scams are from scammers who pretend to be potential employers or government authorities who may want to communicate via Skype.

-The best way to deal with these scams it ignoring questionable links and block a stranger’s Skype account.
+The best way to deal with these scams is to ignore questionable links and block a stranger’s Skype account.

 3. Phishing

-Phishing is a type of scam that is also considered cyber fraud according to recent cybercrime statistics.
+Phishing is a type of scam that is also considered cyber fraud.
 Scammers use phishing to obtain personal information or deceive you into paying them money.

 Most phishing scammers gather emails or personal information by sending phishing emails or links to credible-looking websites.
 Victims often don’t notice that these sites are used for phishing.

 Most phishers use personal information to gather a debt or create accounts for deceptive uses using the victim's details.
-According to data breach statistics, it's one of the top causes of data loss and theft.
+22% of organizations see phishing as one of the most critical dangers of the internet.

 4. Fake Job Interviews